 - Make sauce.
 While the tofu bowns, mix together the sauce ingredients into a small bowl.
 When the tofu has finished frying on the second side, keep the heat on medium and spoon sauce over the tofu slices

 - Garnish and serve.
-Transfer to a serving platter and make sure to spoon up all the pan sauce on top.
+Transfer to a serving platter and scrape all the pan sauce on top of the tofu.
 Garnish with green onion and sesame seeds.
 Serve with rice and kimchi.
 Enjoy!

 Video